devem-tech/up/README.md

 # 🔄 up-to-date

-Automatically keep your Docker containers updated with the latest images from registries. `up-to-date` periodically checks for new image versions and updates containers only when the image actually changes, preserving all container configuration and avoiding unnecessary restarts.
-Unlike aggressive auto-update solutions, it gives you full control over which containers get updated.
+`up-to-date` periodically scans running Docker containers, pulls their configured images, and recreates containers only when the image ID changes.
+It preserves the original container configuration, supports optional rolling updates for eligible containers, and lets you control exactly which containers are updated via labels.

 ✨ **Key features**
-- 🏷️ Selective updates
+- 🏷️ Selective updates via labels
-- 🔁 Smart change detection
+- 🔁 Smart change detection (recreate only on image ID change)
+- ♻️ Rolling updates with healthcheck awareness
-- 🧹 Automatic cleanup
+- 🧹 Optional cleanup of unused images
+- 📋 Configurable logging

 ---